 In first grade, we administer several assessments in reading and math to aid teachers’ understanding of your child’s strengths and needs in order to design instruction accordingly.
-Students participate in AIMSWeb Reading Curriculum-Based Measurement, where they are asked to read grade-level passages to assess their accuracy.
-The AIMSWeb Math Computation assessment focuses on computation/fact fluency.
+Students will participate in the NWEA MAP reading and math assessments three times a year to help target instruction and measure growth.
 Students also complete the Fountas & Pinnell Benchmark Reading Assessment, which provides classroom teachers with key information about individual students' strengths and areas for growth in reading accuracy, fluency, and comprehension to drive small group reading instruction.

 All first grade students experience music and art classes.
 Students in grades 1-5 attend two 30 minute music classes each week as well as one 45 minute art class.
 These classes follow the National Core Arts Standards and engage students in creating, presenting, responding, and connecting to Art and Music.